RunDMC2/ClubCODEPomoDojo/CONTRIBUTING.md

 ## Step 1: Forking the repository
-- Go to the UF OSC PomoDojo repository, and press the **fork** button near the top of the screen.
+- Go to the UF Club C.O.D.E.
+PomoDojo repository, and press the **fork** button near the top of the screen.
 - Keep the name the same if you'd like, then click create fork.

 - This is your copy of the repository; make sure your fork is always up to date when submitting changes and contributing, by pressing the **sync** button.